Watch Jordan Peele's Us trailer now

-Get Out was a huge horror hit when it came out in February 2017, even bucking the trend of horror films being ignored at the Oscars.
+Get Out was a huge horror hit when it came out in 2017, even bucking the tradition of horror films getting ignored at the Oscars.
 Now, writer and director Jordan Peele returns with a first look at his next nightmarish film, Us.

 Us stars Winston Duke, Lupita Nyong'o, Elisabeth Moss and Aquaman bad guy Yahya Abdul-Mateen II.
-The poster shows leather-gloved hands holding a menacing pair of gold scissors, and the trailer offers a few more chilling clues.
+The poster shows hands -- one of them leather-gloved -- holding a menacing pair of gold scissors.
+The trailer, released Tuesday, offers a few more chilling clues.
 The official synopsis is as follows:

 A mother (Academy Award winner Lupita Nyong'o from Black Panther, Star Wars: The Last Jedi and 12 Years a Slave) and a father (Winston Duke from Black Panther) take their kids to their beach house expecting to unplug and unwind with friends (including Emmy winner Elizabeth Moss from TV series The Handmaid's Tale).
 But as night descends, their serenity turns to tension and chaos when some shocking visitors arrive uninvited.